PUG HEALTH

 Renal Disease - is any disorder affecting kidney function.
 Dogs with chronic renal disease may drink a lot of water produce large amounts of dilute urine; have weight loss, vomiting, and ulcers.
 Dogs in acute renal failure may stop drinking and produce little to no urine.
 A complete workup for renal disease can include blood tests, urinalysis, and kidney biopsies.

-When the temps rise above 80, every Pug and Bulldog owner needs to be alert and aware of the health risk with their dog.
+When the temps rise above 80, every Pug owner needs to be alert and aware of the health risk with their dog.
 When the temps climb above 85 past 90, neither breed can be outside longer than 5 minutes.
 Try to limit their activity to early morning and late evening.
 A good first aid item to have on hand at all times is a spray bottle filled with 1 part lemon juice, three parts water.
-If your dog, especially occurring in the Bulldog, gets too much flem build up, quickly take them to a cooler location and spray this mixture at the back of their throat.
-This helps to break down the flem to open the airway.
-Many Bulldogs have died because of this.
+If your dog gets too much flem build up, quickly take them to a cooler location and spray this mixture at the back of their throat.
+This helps to break down the flem to open the airwa.
 While Pugs are more tolerable, they too can pass away from heat stroke or exhaustion.
 Please have at least one room where air conditioning is available, and have your dog set up in that room, even if you are away.
 Plenty of fluids should be offered.
 You may even have some pedialyte on hand.
 Ice cubes make a great treat, and most dogs love them.
 They also replenish fluid.
 Some people will purchase a kid pool, a hard plastic pool.
 Make sure that you use fresh water each time they use it.
 You can also fill the bath up a bit with cooler water.
 The water does not need to be deep, just enough that they can cool off, about 4 inches is plenty.
-While Pugs can learn to swim well, Bulldogs are like sinkers, and are very poor swimmers; of course there are exceptions, but not many.
+While Pugs can learn to swim well.